 This Mobility Vision seeks to identify and address transportation barriers affecting Tompkins County residents and visitors.
-To achieve this, we drew insights from the Transportation Equity Needs Assessment (TENA) survey, conducted from February 2022 to March 2024.
+To achieve this, we drew insights from the Transportation Equity Needs Assessment (TENA) survey, conducted from February 2022 to March 2024 and outreach by The Chief Transportation Officer and staff from March 2023-July 2024.
 The survey aimed to understand transportation connectivity, strengths, barriers, and solutions in Tompkins County, with a special emphasis on access to essential services, opportunities, and amenities for underserved communities.

-The resulting barriers and gaps, presented below, are based on the analysis of the 2,197 responses received from residents across the County.
+The resulting barriers and gaps, presented below, are based on the analysis of the 2,197 responses received from residents across the County and outreach by The Chief Transportation Officer and staff from March 2023-July 2024.

-- Limited Rural Access: Transportation options are scarce in outlying rural areas. - Information Gap: Underserved and low-income communities, particularly in rural areas, lack information about available mobility options. - Out-of-County Travel: Convenient travel options for out-of-county trips, especially to see medical specialists, are limited and often require a personal vehicle. - Public Transit and Job Opportunities: Public transportation alone may restrict job prospects for some residents. - Language and Accessibility: Information about available transportation modes is sometimes confusing and often only available in English, limiting non-English speakers' ability to navigate the system and access services. - Reduced Service: Recent suspensions in public transit routes and trips have further limited transportation options in many parts of the county. - Medicaid Transportation: The lack of dedicated transportation providers for Medicaid clients, coupled with the difficulty of navigating the Medical Answering Services (MAS) system, significantly limits access to essential services. - Financial Burden: Low-income residents face financial barriers to using available transportation.
+- Limited Rural Access: Transportation options are scarce in outlying rural areas. - Information Gap: Underserved and low-income communities, particularly in rural areas, lack information about available mobility options. - Out-of-County Travel: Convenient travel options for out-of-county trips, especially to see medical specialists, are limited and often require a personal vehicle. - Public Transit and Job Opportunities: Public transportation alone may restrict job prospects for some residents. - Language and Accessibility: Information about available transportation modes is sometimes confusing and often only available in English, limiting non-English speakers' ability to navigate the system and access services. - Reduced Service: Recent suspensions in public transit routes and trips have further limited transportation options in many parts of the county. - Medicaid Transportation: The lack of dedicated transportation providers for Medicaid clients, coupled with the difficulty of navigating the Medical Answering Services (MAS) system, significantly limits access to essential services.

+- Financial Burden: Low-income residents face financial barriers to using available transportation.
 These barriers include affording transportation itself, maintaining a personal vehicle, obtaining a driver's license, and potentially covering related fees.
-The

-TENA survey results further highlighted these issues, with underserved and lowincome respondents reporting:

-- Less frequent bus service availability. - Difficulty finding or understanding information about existing services. - Limited transportation options for people with disabilities. - Challenges using shared transportation for non-English speakers or those with limited literacy. - Spending a larger portion of their income (11-20%) on transportation. - Limited transportation options for late-night or weekend shifts. - First Mile/Last Mile Challenges: Residents in rural communities often live more than a mile from the nearest bus stop, making access to public transportation difficult.
+The TENA survey results further highlighted these issues, with underserved and lowincome respondents reporting: - Less frequent bus service availability. - o Difficulty finding or understanding information about existing services. - o Limited transportation options for people with disabilities. - Challenges using shared transportation for non-English speakers or those with limited literacy. - o Spending a larger portion of their income (11-20%) on transportation. - Limited transportation options for late-night or weekend shifts. - First Mile/Last Mile Challenges: Residents in rural communities often live more than a mile from the nearest bus stop, making access to public transportation difficult.
 This "first mile/last mile" gap limits mobility, especially for those without a personal vehicle. - Limited Travel Training: Programs that provide training on navigating different transportation options are scarce, particularly in rural areas of Tompkins County.
 This lack of knowledge can be a significant barrier for residents unfamiliar with the system.

-In spring and summer 2024, staff of the County Department of Planning and Sustainability will be engaging in a series of meetings and conversations with a variety of stakeholders, including residents, riders, drivers, nonprofits, and transportation providers to discuss these barriers.
-This multi-faceted approach will allow us to gain a comprehensive understanding of the transportation barriers limiting access to social determinants of health for Tompkins County residents.
+In spring and summer 2024, staff of the County Department of Planning and Sustainability engaged in a series of public outreach meetings and conversations with a variety of stakeholders, including residents, riders, drivers, nonprofits, and transportation providers to discuss these barriers.
+This multi-faceted approach gave us a comprehensive understanding of the transportation barriers limiting access to social determinants of health for Tompkins County residents.

-After this outreach, any additional barriers and gaps identified during these conversations will be incorporated into this Mobility Vision.
+Through this outreach, additional barriers and gaps identified during these conversations were incorporated into this Mobility Vision.